Go Back

 Instructions

-• In a large bowl, combine the oats, mashed banana, peanut butter, maple syrup, vanilla, cinnamon and salt.
+• In a large bowl, mash the banana, then add the peanut butter, maple syrup, and vanilla.
+Stir to combine, then add in the oats, cinnamon and salt.
 Mix until combined (it helps if you use your hands).
 Allow mixture to sit for 5 minutes.

-• Split the granola mixture evenly between the 9 muffin holes.
+• Divide the granola mixture evenly between the 9 muffin holes.

-• Next, use your fingers or back of a spoon to shape the granola into little cups, forming a hollow center.
+• Next, use the back of a tablespoon to shape the granola mixture into little cups, forming a hollow center.
+It helps if you wet the back of the spoon with a bit of water to prevent the mixture from sticking to the spoon.

 • Bake the granola cups in the oven for 18-20 minutes.

-• When they are ready to be removed from the muffin pan, carefully pop them out of the silicone cups or gently slide a paring knife along the edges of the cups, to loosen them from the muffin tin.
+• When they're ready to be removed from the muffin pan, carefully pop them out of the liners or silicone cups or gently slide a paring knife along the edges of the cups, to loosen them from the muffin tin.

-• Fill them with yogurt and top with mixed berries.
+• Fill them with yogurt and top with mixed berries or other desired fruit.
 Serve and enjoy!

 Notes

-• Silicone baking cups work best for this recipe to allow you to easily remove the granola cups from the muffin tin.
-You can use a well-greased muffin tin as well, but the cups may be more likely to stick and potentially breakfast when trying to remove them.
+• Paper liners or silicone baking cups work best for this recipe to allow you to easily remove the granola cups from the muffin tin.
+You can use a well-greased muffin tin as well, but the cups may be more likely to stick and potentially break when trying to remove them.

 • Be sure to allow the granola cups to fully cool before removing them from the tin to give them time to firm up.